Preparing for transplant surgery for liver cancer

 Your nurse also checks your temperature, blood pressure, pulse and breathing rate.

 Some of the tests are to check for signs of infection.
 The ECG checks the health of your heart.
 Some of the blood tests check how well your kidneys are working.
-You will have all this done when you arrive at the hospital.
+You will have these done when you arrive at the hospital.
 You also see the anaesthetist to check you are still well enough for the operation.

 Before your operation you might be able to visit the intensive care unit so you know what to expect straight after your operation.